pairing4good/academy/008-clean-code/002-functions.md

 - Read chapters 3 in Clean Code (http://a.co/d/c31QNpN)

 ## Apply
+- This Kata solves the same problem 5 different ways.
+While the story outcomes will be the same in Trello for each of the 5 passes, the code will be different each time.
+Please create a separate GitHub repository for each of the 5 approaches.
 - Create User Stories http://codekata.com/kata/kata02-karate-chop/ stories on your Trello Board in the "To Do" List.
 - Move each story from "To Do" to Doing when you start working on it.
 Then move it to "Done" once you complete the story.
 - Commit to Git every Red -> Green -> Refactor cycle.